 For questions or more information about your right to a Good Faith Estimate, visit

 If you are a client of Majica Alba and seeing her at her full rate of $200 per session every week for 52 weeks, your yearly cost could be up to $10, 500.

-If you are a client of Matthew Heake or Lara Long and seeing them at their full rate of $120 per session every week for 52 weeks, your yearly cost could be up to $6,240.
+If you are a client of Matthew Heake and seeing him at his full rate of $120 per session every week for 52 weeks, your yearly cost could be up to $6,240.